joleel3389/sep11-freedom-project/tool/learning-log.md

 * After, I made sure to specify the paragraph tag in the footer, so I could recolor it to blue
     * You can specifically identify an element tag without the use of class or id by identifying the tag it was inside.
         * I observed this after reading the rest of the starter code
-        * This p tag was inside the footer, so i put "footer p"
+        * This p tag was inside the footer, so I put "footer p"
         * Most likely only works if you have one of that element within a section.
     ```css
     <style scoped>